 The American Express Cobalt Card became available for applications on September 26, 2017.
 It should be noted that the Cobalt Card is supposedly a credit card rather than a charge card, and you can usually only hold two credit cards with Amex at once (there's no limit on charge cards).

 Great Canadian Rebates is offering a $50 cashback for applying for the card, and the bonus offer is the exact same as applying directly through the Amex website.
-It's therefore in your best interest to apply through GCR, which you can access at the below link:
+You can access the application at the below link:

 I will also update with more information on the card as it comes out.
 In particular, those of us who like collecting points still have lots of questions, such as: